 2022 UAV Challenge Competition

 Each of the undersigned Participants on a Team competing in the 2022 UAV Challenge Competition (the “Challenge”) acknowledges and agrees to the following terms and conditions for team submissions to the Challenge.
 Each undersigned Participant will be referred to in this Agreement as a “Participant” or “Team Member”, and collectively they will be referred to as a “Team.”
-Participation in the Challenge is coordinated by Purdue University (“Purdue”), and the Challenge will be sponsored by other corporate and university sponsors, including but not limited to Google and Facebook (Purdue and each other organizer and sponsor of the Challenge are each referred to individually as “Organizer” and collectively as “Organizers”).
+Participation in the Challenge is coordinated by Purdue University (“Purdue”), and the Challenge will be sponsored by Purdue University and sponsors.
 All Challenge Organizers that are not parties to this Agreement are third party beneficiaries of this Agreement and will be entitled to all rights accorded to Organizers under this Agreement as if they were parties to the Agreement.

 Team Submissions: The Team will create a submission in response to the Challenge.
 The Team will submit in response to the Challenge one or more of the following: models, software code, software programs, hardware, Training Pipeline, or other work product that Team Members create independently or jointly in the course of their participation in the Challenge.
 All such work product, submitted by any electronic or other means, is collectively referred to as a “Team Submission”.
 “Training Pipeline” means the training pipeline for the Team Submission that includes training data, training algorithms, hyperparameters, etc. Each Participant, by executing this Agreement, acknowledges and agrees that the Participant will comply with the following requirements regarding any Team Submission contributed, uploaded, or otherwise provided in connection with the Challenge: